page_title_detailed

 • You feel strongly that you would have greater peace of mind if you went ahead with mastectomy.

-What to expect before lumpectomy surgery
+What to expect before lumpectomy

-Your breast surgeon will also let you know if you need to have lymph nodes removed to be checked for any signs of cancer.
+Your surgeon will let you know if you need to have lymph nodes removed to be checked for any signs of cancer.
 If lymph nodes need to be removed with sentinel node biopsy or axillary dissection, it’s important to talk with your surgeon about managing the risk of lymphedema, a swelling condition that can sometimes be a side effect of lymph node surgery.
 The risk of lymphedema is lower with sentinel node biopsy.

 As you’re planning your surgery, you can also ask your surgeon about different approaches they may use.
 These may include oncoplastic techniques, which can hide the scar and rearrange tissue to fill the space left after cancer removal, and/or perform a breast reduction or lift on both breasts after a segment of the affected breast is removed.